dpa99c/cordova-diagnostic-plugin-example/README.md

 For example, to run on the Android platform, execute the following commands from the project root:

-- Install the API 23 platform into the project: `$ cordova platform add android@5`
+- Install the Android platform into the project: `$ cordova platform add android`
 - Build and run the project: `$ cordova run android`

 ## Testing Android runtime permissions